TL;DR: Here’s the layer I do

 model | glm-5-turbo | Main reasoning, code generation, complex tasks |

-small_model | glm-4.5-air | Fast, cheap tasks: summarization, classification, routing |
+small_model | glm-4.5-air | Fast/cheap: summarization, classification, routing |

 MCP Servers